Schoolboys in Disgrace

 Schoolboys in Disgrace, or The Kinks Present Schoolboys in Disgrace, is a 1975 concept album by the Kinks.
-Their 15th studio album, it was considered by critics to be the last album in what they dubbed the group's "theatrical" period, and their final release for RCA Records.
+Their fifteenth studio album, it was considered by critics to be the last album in what they dubbed the group's "theatrical" period, and their final release for RCA Records.
 The album is rooted in 1950s rock and roll, and also includes elements of hard rock, '50s pop and doo-wop, and arena rock.

 The front cover was illustrated by London artist and illustrator, Colin "Mickey" Finn (not of T. Rex), who also created the two removal men characters used in the Dire Straits video "Money for Nothing".
 It later appeared on NMEs list of the '50 worst covers of all time'.

 In 1978 the Finnish band Kontra had a number-one hit with the song "Jerry Cotton", which was a cover version of the song "Jack the Idiot Dunce".

 Concept

 According to the back cover liner notes, the story which the album presents is as follows:

 Once upon a time there was a naughty little schoolboy.
 He and his gang were always playing tricks on the teachers and bullying other children in the school.
 One day he got himself into very serious trouble with a naughty schoolgirl and he was sent to the Headmaster who decided to disgrace the naughty boy and his gang in front of the whole school.

 After this punishment the boy turned into a hard and bitter character.
 Perhaps it was not the punishment that changed him but the fact that he realised people in authority would always be there to kick him down and the Establishment would always put him in his place.
 He knew that he could not change the past but he vowed that in the future he would always get what he wanted.
 The naughty little boy grew up... into Mr Flash.

 Mr Flash was the name of the villain from the Kinks' rock opera Preservation (released as Preservation Act 1 and Preservation Act 2).